semicolonsnet/palettes/README.md

 - Rust Dreams: Designed for use with UIs in dark mode with several shade variants, built around a dark orange / rust color
 - Calm Orange: Built around a mid-tone orange with complimentary blue and choice of grays
-- Easy Reader: A tetrad-based scheme with four text colors that meet [WCAG AAA guidelines](http://colorsafe.co) on a #ffffff background.
+- Cascadia: A tetrad-based scheme with four text colors that meet [WCAG AAA guidelines](http://colorsafe.co) on a #ffffff background.